dankctb/GPUNetBench/README.md

 ## GPUs Specifications

-For convenience, we report some useful specifications for the GPUs used in these experiments:

 | Feature                  | V100     | A100     | H100 (PCIe) |
 | ------------------------ | -------- | -------- | ----------- |
 | **SMs**                  | 80       | 108      | 114         |